VladMinzatu/performance-handbook/tools_overview/03_perf_tracing_and_profiling.md

 - `perf` and `ftrace` are powerful but can require elevated permissions.
 - `strace` and `ltrace` are great for user-space debugging but introduce some overhead.
-- All tools are part of most major distributions, though you may need to install them (e.g., via apt, yum, or dnf).

 ## Bonus: Debugging with GDB